-If you select the Hardware clock is set to UTC checkbox, be sure to set the target system's BIOS clock in Coordinated Universal Time.
+By default the Hardware clock is set to UTC checkbox is selected, so be sure to set the target system's BIOS clock in Coordinated Universal Time.
 If you do not select this, set the BIOS clock according to the selected time zone.